PatCH0816/caption-driven-xai/doc/source/60_novel xai_method.md

 ![The caption-based explainable AI model consists of the original CLIP text encoder (Purple) and the post-network surgery image encoder (Red/Green striped).
 The highest score of the embedding similarities indicates which caption describes the image the best from the original standalone model (Red) point of view.](source/figures/network_surgery_result_unbiased.png "Post-network surgery caption-based explainable AI model."){#fig:network_surgery_result_unbiased width=100%}

 Feeding all images through the caption-based explainable AI model shown in \*@fig:network_surgery_result_unbiased and keeping track of the most significant similarity scores demonstrates if the model focuses either on the colors or on the shape of the digits to classify the images.
 Suppose there is a high number of most significant similarity scores for captions describing the colors, like "a photo of a red digit." or "a photo of a green digit.".
-In that case, the color feature is revealed as the most dominant feature to classify the images.
+In that case, the color feature is revealed by the novel caption-based explainable AI model as the most dominant feature to classify the images.
 The standalone model should not use this undesired color feature but focus on the shape of the digits instead.
-Therefore, one approach is to implement a pre-processor, which converts color images to grayscale images and retrain the standalone model with the hyperparameters shown in \*@tbl:unbiased_standalone_hyperparam_table to remove its color bias.
+Therefore, one approach is to implement a pre-processor, which converts color images to grayscale images and retrain the standalone model to address this issue and fix the standalone model with the hyperparameters shown in \*@tbl:unbiased_standalone_hyperparam_table to remove its color bias.

 |Hyperparameter     | Value
 |-                  | -